 Role of the Volunteer

 The program is staffed by trained community volunteer coaches who are expected to make a time commitment for the entire session.
 The success of the program depends largely upon the degree of respect and trust that the coaches are able to generate between themselves and the group participants.
 An initial training session will instruct all volunteers in the guidelines and techniques involved in the coaching role.
-A REBOUND lesson requires trained volunteers and two lead coaches to facilitate the lesson and two table coaches per group dependant on the amount of pariticipants.
-They are there to help encourage the youth as well as serve as positive role models.
+A REBOUND lesson requires trained volunteers and a lead coach to facilitate the lesson.
+Studnets are divided into groups of 4-6 with two table coaches per group dependant on the amount of pariticipants.
+Volunteers are there to encourage the youth as well as serve as positive role models.

 Under a grant from the Trillium Foundation, the REBOUND program commissioned the expertise of Dr. Gary Bernfeld (clinical and consulting psychologist) to conduct an intensive evaluation on the merit of the program.
 With the help of volunteers, Dr. Bernfeld collected data on 59 youths who were offered the service in three different REBOUND groups.
 Of those 59 young people 39 completed the programs -- a two-thirds retention rate.
 The reasons that 20 youths did not finish the program include: youth refusal (30%); youth non-attendance or inappropriate behaviour in the sessions (30%); family moved (20%); and youth criminal charges (10%).
 The outcome of the evaluation showed: